Polar

 - Click on the Graph It

-button to get its 3D graph displayed.
+button to see its 3D graph (but not end yet).

 - Select the x-axis item

-from Rotation dropdown list box, and fill
+from Rotation dropdown list box for

 from